rlbth/Backstage-hello-world-app/README.md

 Some challenges with the current setup and work to be done.
 - Deploying to EKS - cluster creation fails with CDKs
 - Origin 'http://localhost' is not allowed for GitHub OAuth.
+- Basic monitoring is setup, extensive monitoring work can be carried out

 ### Common problems and troubleshooting
 Common issues and their resolutions.